racoelhosilva/FSI_ctfsAndLogbooks/CTF3.md

   <img src="./assets/ctf3/admin_id.png"/>
 </p>

-2. From the response, we identified that the administrator’s user ID is `1`.
+2. From the response, we identified that the Administrator's user ID is `1`.
 3. Using the `sendem` function, we crafted a URL to exploit the vulnerability by entering the following into the browser: http://143.47.40.175:5001/wp-json/wp/v2/add-listing?id=1.
-This effectively granted administrative permissions to our session.
+This effectively granted administrative permissions to our Session.
 4. We searched for common URL patterns used for the WordPress admin dashboard and identified http://143.47.40.175:5001/wp-admin/index.php as a potential entry point.
 Upon accessing this URL, we successfully reached the admin dashboard.
 From there, we navigated to the **Posts** section, where we found a post titled "Message for our Employers", which contained the CTF flag.